lakkatv/lakka-website/partials/step-5-odroidc1.md

 2. Connect a HDMI wire from your Odroid to your TV
 3. Power on your TV
 4. Plug in an ethernet wire (optional)
-5. Plug in a supported joypad into one of the 4 USB ports on ypur Odroid
+5. Plug in a supported joypad into one of the 4 USB ports on your Odroid
 6. Plug in the power supply of your Odroid-C1

 You should see our splash screen: